Ughele language: Context-dependent interrogatives

 Without a preposition, vei gains the affix a-, becoming avei and it appears before the noun phrase: avei NP.
 This occurs when the question is influenced by pragmatic focus, a newly understood meaning based on what a speaker has informed a hearer.
 This kind of sentence would be used during an extended conversation either as a response or a concurrent idea, in contrast to the former as a simple interrogative or a conversation starter.

 As evidenced above, there is a clear connection between demonstratives in Ughele and the morphology of interrogatives, signified by the common phonology of 'what' and 3SG as za.
 This is exclusive to the anaphoric pretext of the conversation.
 Therefore, na-za ('what') is a reference to a specific question from conversational context.
 This applies to pa-za ('where') too.

+Articles

+There are three articles occurring with nouns in Ughele, each used in different contexts.
+They all precede the noun that they occur with.

+The first is e, the personal article:

+Next is the focal article, ai (17).

+And finally na, the common article (18).

+Negation

+Ughele uses three negation particles: kai, dapu, and kati.
+Kai is the most frequently used and it negates the verbal predicate that follows it.
+Dapu negates modal verbs and verbs indicating irrealis mood.
+There is an irrealis mood marker, site, and when it is present, it precedes dapu.
+If not, dapu is sometimes the only evidence of irrealis mood marking in a phrase.
+The third particle, Kati, is used to negate nominal predicates.

 Possessive constructions

 Possession in Ughele, as in many Oceanic languages, can be sorted into two types of construction, direct and indirect.
 Direct possessive constructions involve a prenominal attributive suffix, while the indirect possessive constructions distinguished between three further types, two which express possession through prepositional phrases, one with the preposition ta, the other with the preposition taga.
 The third indirect possessive construction uses a possessive pronoun which modifies the possessum noun.
-(Frostad, 2012, p.117) Ughele also distinguishes alienable possession from inalienable possession, and this influences to varying degrees which construction will be used.
+Ughele also distinguishes alienable possession from inalienable possession, and this influences to varying degrees which construction will be used.
 However, it is important to note that inalienable and alienable possession distinction is not a so much a binary construction but rather a spectrum, which demonstrates tendencies for different relationships between possessor and possessum to take certain possessive constructions.

-Table 2 illustrates the general tendencies for correlation between semantic meaning and choice of possessive construction.